Create your own Let It Snow Christmas Tree with Cricut!

 This marks my first project using the knife blade too!
 I cannot believe it took me so long to try it!
 The chipboard snowflake and “let it snow” garland were made using the knife blade and chipboard.

-Creating Chipboard Snowflakes for Christmas Tree with Cricut
+Creating Chipboard Snowflakes

 The image needs to be altered slightly in order to account for the thickness of the chipboard.
 I created a 0.05 inches wide and 3 inches long rectangle using the shape tool.
 Take the new image and lay it over the line that bifurcates the snowflake.
 Select both images and hit slice.
 This will widen the opening for the snowflakes to fit together.
 Repeat process for the other snowflake.